Hannah Waddingham: Stage career

 Waddingham portrayed the Lady of the Lake in Spamalot, both in the London production and then on Broadway.
 She received an Olivier Award nomination for the role.
 She received outstanding reviews for her portrayal of Desirée Armfeldt in Trevor Nunn's revival of A Little Night Music.
 Waddingham subsequently received a further Olivier Award nomination in 2010 for Best Actress in a Musical for her performance in Night Music.

 In mid-2010, Waddingham played the Witch in the production of Into the Woods at London's Open Air Theatre.
 She originated the role of The Wicked Witch of the West in the West End production of The Wizard of Oz, which opened on 1 March 2011 at the London Palladium and was the first to perform the new Lloyd Webber and Rice song "Red Shoes Blues".
-She left the production on 4 September 2011.
+She left the production in September 2011.
 Waddingham won the whatsonstage.com Theatergoers Choice Award for Best Supporting Actress in a Musical for her performance.

 In 2012, Waddingham starred in Chichester Festival Theatre's revival of Kiss Me, Kate.
 The show transferred to the Old Vic Theatre on London's South Bank in November 2012.

 On 25 August 2023, Waddingham was announced as the host of the Fantasy, Myths and Legends Prom as part of that year's BBC Proms; on 28 August, she pulled out just hours before the performance, in solidarity with the ongoing SAG-AFTRA strike.